ben-ryder/jigsaw/README.md

 # Jigsaw
-A React component library with Tailwind CSS for use in my personal projects.
+A React & Tailwind CSS component library for use in my personal projects.

 ## Installation
 1. Install the [npm package](https://www.npmjs.com/package/@ben-ryder/jigsaw) as follows: